Donor Network West and Lee’s Sandwiches’ Cup of Life Takes over California

 The community initiative will inspire organ and tissue donation conversations during Donate Life Month

-(San Ramon, CA) March 19, 2018 – Lee’s Sandwiches and Donor Network West, the non-profit organization that saves and heals lives through organ, eye and tissue donation in northern California and Nevada, have announced the launch of #cupoflife, a joint community education campaign that will promote donation at Lee’s Sandwiches stores throughout California and on social media.
+(San Ramon, CA) March 19, 2018 – Lee’s Sandwiches and Donor Network West, the federally designated organ and tissue recovery organization for Northern California and Nevada, have announced the launch of #cupoflife, a joint community education campaign that will promote donation at Lee’s Sandwiches stores throughout California and on social media.

 April is National Donate Life Month, dedicated to inspire individuals to register as organ and tissue donors and to pay tribute to those who have given the Gift of Life.
 As part of this new campaign, Lee’s Coffee customers will get cups with pink straws that also feature round pink stickers with the question Got the Dot?
 An embedded pink dot on the drivers’ licenses of Californians is emblematic of their decision to register as donors at the DMV.

 Participating stores will also hang posters and window clings in English, Spanish and Vietnamese encouraging customers to take a selfie, photo of the cups or any of the co-branded promotional materials and post them on Facebook and Instagram using the hashtag #cupoflife.
 Three weekly winners will be chosen randomly and announced on Lee’s Sandwiches and Donor Network West’s social media accounts; they will also receive a $50 prize package, including free beverages.

 “Many important conversations take place over a cup of coffee.
 Our partnership with Lee’s Coffee is an innovative way to deliver the message that organ and tissue donation heals lives, not only at the individual stores but also among the many thousands drinking coffee who will get involved on social media,” says Cindy Siljestrom, CEO of Donor Network West.